21Surabhi/RAG-based-Project/README.md

+## Overview:

-##Overview: This project implements a Retrieval Augmentation Generation (RAG) system, where answers are generated only from the content provided by the user.
+This project implements a Retrieval Augmentation Generation (RAG) system, where answers are generated only from the content provided by the user.
 Users can upload documents and ask questions.
 The system retrieves the answer from the provided content and answers the question.

-##Prerequisites:
+## Prerequisites:
   1. Python (Streamlit UI)
   2. Node.js (backend server)
   3. Qdrant account
   4. Groq API key (LLM responses)

-##How to create a Qdrant account
+## How to create a Qdrant account
   1. Go to the main Qdrant page
   2. Sign up or log in
   3. Create a new cluster
   4. Note down the QDRANT_URL and QDRANT_API_KEY in .env file
   5. Create a collection in Qdrant with Vector Size = 384 and Distance = Cosine

-##These details are stored in .env and used in server.js
+Note: These details are stored in .env and used in server.js

-##How to store data in Qdrant Vector Database - relevant file is [server.js](server.js)
+## How to store data in Qdrant Vector Database - relevant file is [server.js](server.js)
   1. User uploads a file from the UI (app.py)
   2. The file is sent to the backend using
      [ app.post("/upload-file", upload.single("file"), async (req, res) ]